GNoisy/hw01-code-refactor/README.md

 ## Prerequisites

 You'll need an IDE such as VS Code or Atom.
+Copy and paste code into your IDE and you can save file to your local drive.

 ```
 https://code.visualstudio.com/download